-Visual Arts in Practice
+Visual Arts in Practice Applied senior subject - 4 QCE credits

 Visual Arts in Practice focuses on students engaging in art-making processes and making virtual or physical visual artworks.
 Visual artworks are created for a purpose and in response to individual, group or community needs.